hubleto/developer/book/content/pages/development-of-advanced-apps.md

-# Creating your own Module
+# Development of advanced apps

 ## Introduction